 Everyone!
 The new Center will serve babies, children, teenagers, adults and seniors alike through a variety of different programs and activities.

-In May 2021, it was announced that the Town of Montreal West received a grant of $ 12,556,727 from the federal and provincial governments as part of the Financial Assistance Program for Recreational and Sports Infrastructures (PAFIRS) for the reconstruction of its Sports and Recreation Center.
+In May 2021, it was announced that the Town of Montreal West received a grant of over $ 16,000,000 from the federal and provincial governments as part of the Financial Assistance Program for Recreational and Sports Infrastructures (PAFIRS) for the reconstruction of its Sports and Recreation Center.
 This program aims to support the presence of sport and recreation infrastructures in good condition in all regions of Quebec and to increase access to these infrastructures for the population.

 Launched in 2021, the silent fundraising campaign for the new Sports and Recreation Center has already received important support from a number of partners.
 The fundraising campaign aims to reduce the tax burden on its citizens, to multiply the sources of financing and to create a sense of belonging among the various partners.

 The Town held a special event for the official launch of the public fundraising campaign on Sunday, November 20 from 12 to 3:30 p.m. at Hodgson Field.

 June 27, 2023: web update, e-bulletin and Facebook post